ClaireNeveu/sij/README.md

 SELECT name FROM my_table LEFT JOIN other_table ON my_table.other_table_id = other_table.id;
 ```
 `name` in this query is ambiguous and SQL will reject the query.
-Sij however will not prevent you from constructing this query because it has no knowledge of conflicting columns.
+SIJ however will not prevent you from constructing this query because it has no knowledge of conflicting columns.

 1. This is because we need to narrow the arguments' sum type to one variant in order to extract the return type.